saiful9379/pybangla/README.md

 Project description
-PYBENGALI
+PYBANGLA

-pybengali is a python3 package for Bengali DateTime and Bengali numeric number conversation and many more.
-This package can be used with any python framework like Django, Flask, FastAPI, and others. pybengali is OS Independent, It can be used on any operating system Linux/Unix, Mac OS and Windows.
+PYBANGLA is a python3 package for Bengali DateTime and Bengali numeric number conversation and many more.
+This package can be used with any python framework like Django, Flask, FastAPI, and others.
+PYBANGLA is OS Independent, It can be used on any operating system Linux/Unix, Mac OS and Windows.
 Available Features

-    Features available in pybengali:
+    Features available in PYBANGLA:
     List of Bengali Numbers
     List of Bengali Months
     List of Bengali Weekdays